Kevin King (American football)

-Kevin Charles King (born May 5, 1995) is an American football cornerback who is a free agent.
-He played college football at Washington, where he was a four-year starter for the team as a safety and a cornerback.
-He was selected by the Packers in the second round of the 2017 NFL Draft.
+Kevin Charles King (born May 5, 1995) is an American professional football cornerback.
+He played college football for the Washington Huskies, starting for four years as a safety and cornerback.
+He was selected by the Green Bay Packers in the second round of the 2017 NFL draft.

-During his time with Washington, King often played as both a safety and a cornerback where he was a multiple time All-Pac-12 honorable mention his last two years with the team.
+During his time with Washington, King often played as both a safety and a cornerback where he was a multiple time All-Pac-12 Conference honorable mention his last two years with the team.
+He played for the Packers for five seasons.

-Early years
+Early life

 King was born in Oakland, California and attended Bishop O'Dowd High School.
 As a child, he played baseball, basketball, and football and originally wanted to play quarterback but at 5'7, could not see over the offensive line.
 During his time in high school, he was coached by Hardy Nickerson, who played for the Packers in 2002.
 As a junior in high school, he had experienced a growth spurt and grew to 6'2.
 He commented that this growth spurt made him stop playing baseball and focus on football, as he was not sure how well he could play shortstop with the few extra inches of height.
 Prior to his senior year, he was named defensive most valuable player (MVP) at the Oakland Nike Football Training Camp.
 He finished the season with six interceptions, leading the team.
 He was named to the first-team All-NorCal and first-team Division three all-state by MaxPreps.com.
 In addition, he also won accolades in track and field in the 110-meter high hurdles and the 300-meter hurdles.

 King was highly recruited coming out of high school and was ranked as a three-star prospect by Rivals.com out of a possible five-star ranking, and as the number 73 overall recruit in California.
 He was recruited by Washington, California, West Virginia, and Arizona State.
 He stated that winning the MVP at the Nike Football Training Camp brought his "confidence up a bit" and that he now knew he could "play with those top guys."
 He ultimately committed to play at Washington because he felt that he could come in and play early due to the large amount of junior and senior defensive backs.
 He chose to major in American ethnic studies and retail management.